 What Are the Benefits of Being a Mentor?

 Mentoring is a mutually beneficial relationship.
 You will also learn new, alternative ways of thinking or approaching life’s challenges.
 You’ll be challenged to stay on top of industry/organizational/topical news and trends so that you can provide your Mentee with up-to-date advice.
 You will likely become more excited and enthusiastic not only for your line of work but also to continue improving yourself as you empower your Mentee to improve himself/herself.

 Please note: the matchmaking system depends upon the preferences and needs of the individual alumni.
 Being a Mentor is voluntary and unpaid.

-We sincerely appreciate your willingness to share your time, talent, skills, and knowledge with a young leader through the YALI Regional Leadership Center Southern Africa Mentorship Program.
-For questions regarding the Mentorship Program, please contact the Alumni Specialist, Peter Folkard, at mentoring@YaliRlcSouthernAfrica.org.
+We sincerely appreciate your willingness to share your time, talent, skills, and knowledge with a young leader through the YALI Regional Leadership Center Southern Africa Mentorship Programs.
+For questions regarding the Mentorship Programs, please contact the Alumni Specialist, Peter Folkard, at mentoring@YaliRlcSouthernAfrica.org.